ethanbyeon/notes/AP Calculus AB/AP Review.md

 If f(x) is continuous [a, b], then at some point c in the interval [a, b]: integral b a f(x)dx = f(c)(b - a)
-Graphically, finding the area of a rectangle whose base is the interval and whose height is some value of f(x) that creates a rectangel with the same area as the area under the curve
+Graphically, finding the area of a rectangle whose base is the interval and whose height is some value of f(x) that creates a rectangle with the same area as the area under the curve

 Avg. value of f(x) on [a, b]:
 f(c) = 1/(b - a) integral b a f(x)dx